ItzNotABug/HouseAds/README.md

 # HouseAds
-A simple Android library (currently in very, very early stage) to cross promote your apps, sites!
+A simple Android library (currently in early stage) to cross promote your apps, sites!
 <br/>Currently includes a Dialog & Interstitial Ad fetched from a json stored on a site/server.